-Your best option is Inspect - Inspect - Inspect!
+Your best option is to Inspect - Inspect - Inspect!
 That is the best way to learn what deferred maintenance items need to be repaired and then get an estimate for repair costs to factor into your offer.

 6. Good rental history.
 Ask to see the rental history.
 Note how long residents are staying on average, and how well they pay on time.
-If there is not rental history, I can do a current rent survey to let you know what similar properties have rented for in the same area.
+If there is no rental history, I can do a current rent survey to let you know what similar properties have rented for in the same area.

 8. Complying with zoning, building and fire codes.
 Have it inspected and ask local officials if there are any compliance issues.
 Verify the property use is in compliance with current zoning and whether rezoning is anticipated.

 If rezoning is anticipated, ask if the current use of the property is grandfathered.
 Rezoning can reduce the value of the improvement to zero with the remaining value in the land only.
 Ask if the assessed tax value can be adjusted at the time of rezoning.

 9. Less than 20 years old.
 This is somewhat arbitrary, but if you limit your search to newer buildings, you will be less likely to have building code and deferred maintenance problems.
 However, there is strong rental and buyer demand for "retro" or historic homes for unique homes.
 Just do your homework and make sure you really know the condition of the property.